Refactorings by Stakeholder Concerns

 The information needs of clients and users vary over time, and an API and its provider-side implementation should not have to be adjusted every time something changes in its clients.
 Maintaining several variations of the same operation for different clients is possible but increases the maintenance effort and coordination needs, which in turn might constrain the flexibility of the API provider.

 Systems and components evolve at different speeds.
 Hence, they should not depend on each other unless this is justified in the business requirements.
-Data dependencies often introduce undesired, hard-to-spot coupling.
+Data dependencies often introduce unwanted coupling that is difficult to detect and resolve.

 API providers want the freedom to change the API implementation without revealing such changes to clients.
 Such information hiding [@Parnas:1972] is crucial for the independent evolvability of API providers and clients.